Updated June 28, 2021

 “At Auburn University in Alabama, Boothe, the clinical pharmacologist, has had difficulty getting her clinical work off the ground, owing to the legal morass,” wrote reporter Edie Lau.
 “Alabama is one of 20 states where marijuana remains illegal for any purpose, although the state in 2016 created an industrial hemp research program overseen by its agriculture department.”

-A handful of published studies
+Only a handful of published studies on CBD and pets

 As difficult as it is to research cannabis, a number of scientists have persevered and published solid peer-reviewed work.
 Their surprising results have piqued the interest of vets and pet owners alike.